sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Communicate what you do to your partner - if you are typing or moving your mouse without talking, you are doing a disservice to your pair partner
+- Use your mouse rather than using your finger

 # Pair rotation